 Cheshire is a great place for a wedding.
 Beautiful countryside and pretty villages but all with great communication links and nearby cities.
 There are a ton of Cheshire wedding venues to suit every budget and style.
 I have probably only visited about half of them and shot weddings at even less so this is only my own personal snapshot of what is available.
 However, all these places come highly recommended and whenever I have worked with these venues they have been super professional and given great service.
 So, just a few recommendations from me along with things I love about these venues.
-In no particular order:
+In no particular order these are my favourite Cheshire wedding venues:

 This new venue is basically a blank canvas.
 A big old barn for you to decorate loads of outdoor space and gardens with a house where you can all stay.
 Perfect for a wedding weekend with a bit of a DIY feel.